rule

 Text 1

-S'rî S'uka said: 'Then, o son of Bharata, did Aniruddha's relatives, thus not seeing Him, in lamentation pass the four months of the rainy season.
+S'rī S'uka said: 'Thus not seeing Aniruddha, o son of Bharata, passed His relatives in constant lamentation the four months of the rainy season.
+(Vedabase)

 Text 2